-If your child is under 16 and you have filled out and signed the Medi-Cal application or the Healthy Families/Medi-Cal joint application with your child's date and place of birth, you do not need to provide proof of identity.
-(This signed application is proof of your child's identity.)
-You will still have to provide proof of citizenship.
+If your child is under 16 and you have filled out and signed the Healthy Families/Medi-Cal joint application with your child's date and place of birth, you do not need to provide proof of identity.
+(The signed application is proof of your child's identity.)